bobko69/Seed_Pixel_Matrix/README.md

 - added pads at cut line so the off cuts can be used
 - added holes for zip ties for strain relief
 - added more mounting holes
-- added updated stl space files
+- added updated stl files for the bottom spacer

 <img src="./img/IMG_4849.png" width="800">